agherzan/yubikey-full-disk-encryption/README.md

 cryptsetup luksAddKey /dev/<device>
 ```

-You can also use existing ykfde-enroll script, see ykfde-enroll -h for help.
+You can also use the existing ykfde-enroll script, see ykfde-enroll -h for help.
 ```
 sudo ykfde-enroll -d /dev/<device> -s <keyslot_number>
 ```
-For unlocking existing device on running system you can use ykfde-open script, see ykfde-open -h for help
+For unlocking an existing device on a running system, you can use ykfde-open script, see ykfde-open -h for help
 ```
 sudo ykfde-open -d /dev/<device> -n <container_name>
 ```